Parkside, San Francisco

-The Parkside is a neighborhood in the western part of San Francisco, California, usually considered to be part of the Sunset District.
+The Parkside is a neighborhood on the West Side of San Francisco, California.
 It is located in the southern part of the Avenues south of Quintara and north of Sloat Boulevard.

 Also referred to as the "Parkside District," the neighborhood includes the following parks: Parkside Square, Pine Lake, Pine Lake Park (a.k.a.
 Dog Park), Concert Meadow, Charlie Sava Pool (formerly Carl Larsen Pool), Carl Larsen Park, Stern Grove, McCoppin Park, and McCoppin Square.

 Location

 The Parkside as a neighborhood started in July 1905 when a syndicate led by William Crocker announced they had quietly bought land from the estate of Adolph Sutro and others to create a new million-dollar development.
 The "park" of Parkside was not Golden Gate Park, but rather the stand of trees and plants around Laguna Puerca (now called Pine Lake, and often called "Mud Lake" or "Crawdad Lake" by old-timers) west of Sigmund Stern Grove.